-Related Regulation: 13, 63, 83
+Related Regulation: 9, 54, 74

 Line of Enquiry 13: The extent to which the service provider operates a culture of openness, honesty and candour at all levels and ensures potential conflicts of interests are managed in an open way.
-(Regulation 13, 63, 83)
+(Regulation 13, 54, 74)

-Statutory Guidance - Regulation 13 - Duty of Candour (service provider)
+Statutory Guidance - Regulation 13 - Duty of Candour

-- Service providers have policies and procedures in place to support a culture of openness and transparency, and ensure that all staff and volunteers are aware of and follow them.
-These policies and procedures are in line with, and take account of, SCW's guidance on the professional duty of candour for social care professionals registered with SCW. - Service providers promote a culture of candour that includes: - o being open and honest when engaging with individuals and their representatives when things go wrong; - o providing information about incidents which happen and the outcome of any investigations that have taken place; - o offering an apology for what has happened, where it is appropriate to do so. - Service providers take action to prevent and appropriately address bullying, victimisation and/or harassment in relation to the duty of candour, and investigate any instances where a board member, responsible individual or member of staff may have obstructed another in exercising their duty of candour. - Service providers have a system in place to identify and deal with possible breaches of the professional duty of candour by staff who are professionally registered, including the obstruction of another in their professional duty of candour.
+- Service providers have policies and procedures in place to support a culture of openness and transparency and ensure that all staff and volunteers are aware of and follow them.
+These policies and procedures are in line with and take account of SCW's guidance on the professional duty of candour for social care professionals registered with SCW. - Service providers promote a culture of candour that includes: - o being open and honest when engaging with individuals and their parents/representatives when things go wrong; - o providing information about incidents which happen and the outcome of any investigations that have taken place; - offering an apology for what has happened, where it is appropriate to do so. - Service providers take action to prevent and appropriately address bullying, victimisation and/or harassment in relation to the duty of candour, and investigate any instances where a board member, school governor, responsible individual or member of staff may have obstructed another in exercising their duty of candour. - Service providers have a system in place to identify and deal with possible breaches of the duty of candour by staff who are professionally registered, including the obstruction of another in their professional duty of candour.
 Action taken to address such breaches includes, where appropriate, a referral to the professional regulator or other relevant body.

-Statutory Guidance - Regulation 63 - Conflict of interest (including prohibitions)
+Statutory Guidance - Regulation 54 - Conflict of interest (including prohibitions)

-- Service providers maintain appropriate systems and take all reasonable steps to make sure actual or perceived conflicts of interests are identified, prevented and recorded in an open way. - Where a medical practitioner has a financial interest in a care home service, that practitioner does not act as the medical practitioner for an individual receiving care from the service.
-A financial interest includes: o being the owner, partner or director in the provider organisation; o being a share holder or holding stocks in the provider organisation.
+- Service providers maintain appropriate systems and take all reasonable steps to make sure actual or perceived conflicts of interests are identified, prevented and recorded in an open way. - Where a medical practitioner has a financial interest in the service, that practitioner does not act as the medical practitioner for an individual at the service.
+A financial interest includes:

+- o being the owner, partner or director in the provider organisation; - being a shareholder or holding stocks in the provider organisation.

-Statutory Guidance - Regulation 83 - Duty Candour (Responsible Individual)
+Statutory Guidance - Regulation 74 - Duty Candour (Responsible Individual)

-The responsible individual acts in an open and transparent way ensuring suitable arrangements are in place to ensure compliance with the requirements of regulation 83.
+• The responsible individual acts in an open and transparent way ensuring suitable arrangements are in place to ensure compliance with the requirements of regulation 74.